Browse

 However, from both the scientific and indigenous standpoints, it’s the vine that appears to hold a more significant role and power within the context of ayahuasca experiences.

-For instance, Amazonian tobacco or mapacho is a Master Plant almost always used in conjunction with ayahuasca.
+For instance, Mapacho is a Master Plant almost always used in conjunction with ayahuasca.
 Shamans typically blow its smoke at the ceremony participants in order to perform cleansings; however, as an admixture of the brew itself, it can amplify the purging and intensify visionary experiences.

 Other botanical additions can include bobinsana, which can make the brew more stimulating and heart-opening; kana, an aromatic plant used to sweeten the taste of yagé in Colombia; and brunfelsia and remo caspi, which have the potential to deepen and prolong the brew’s effects.